e271828e/Flight.jl/docs/notes/design/framework_spec.md

 against the type the **nominal probe observed** — no declaration exists to draw an expectation from, and none is wanted, `w` being a value in flight rather than a cell to type.
-It folds exactly as its sibling does when the stage is stable, and when it does not fold it earns its nanoseconds: the branch that quietly returns a `w` of a different shape is otherwise invisible until it shows up as an allocation in someone's benchmark, and here it is a located error naming the offending field at that branch's first execution.
+It folds exactly as its sibling does when the stage is stable.
+When it does not fold it earns its nanoseconds: the branch that quietly returns a `w` of a different shape is otherwise invisible until it shows up as an allocation in someone's benchmark.
+Here it is a located error naming the offending field at that branch's first execution.
 The message cites its authority honestly — expected *what the nominal probe observed*, not what anybody declared.
 Under **non-nominal activations the `w` test is absent**: with no declaration there is no branch-independent anchor, there is no cell whose typing the check would protect, and a probe-observed expectation would reject the constant-branch idiom that [§11.2][s11-2] keeps legal on the